ghadlich/WSL2Install/README.md

 Close out window and reopen, and setup will be complete.

+## Enable Copy/Paste:
+Right click on top bar of ubuntu window, go to defaults, in the Options tab check 'Use Ctrl+Shift+C/V as Copy/Paste'

 ## Set up links to Documents and Downloads:
 ```
 cd ~/